This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

 The paths twisting through the forest are light, well maintained and often edged with wild blueberry and raspberry bushes.

-In places there are boardwalks to help you navigate the wetlands, and you can get down to the water to fish or feed the wildfowl (oats instead of bread!).
-The park is one of the few in Branford where dogs are allowed off-leash, but it’s a good idea to keep an eye out for coyotes.
+In places there are boardwalks to help you navigate the wetlands.
+You can also get down to the water to fish or feed the wildfowl (oats or corn instead of bread).

 10. Rose Orchards